 Drug-Induced Mortality in the US, by Gender and Race/Ethnicity

-"In 2018, a total of 71,147 persons died of drug-induced causes in the United States (Tables 6, 8, and I– 2).
-This category includes deaths from poisoning and medical conditions caused by use of legal or illegal drugs, as well as deaths from poisoning due to medically prescribed and other drugs.
-It excludes deaths indirectly related to drug use, as well as newborn deaths due to the mother’s drug use.
-(For a list of drug-induced causes, see Technical Notes.)
+"In 2019, a total of 74,511 persons died of drug-induced causes in the United States (Tables 6, 8, and I– 2).
+The category of drug-induced causes includes deaths from drug overdose as well as deaths from other medical conditions caused by use of legal or illegal drugs.
+In 2019, drug-overdose deaths accounted for 94.8% of all drug-induced deaths (Tables 6 and 8).
+The drug-induced category excludes deaths indirectly related to drug use, as well as newborn deaths due to the mother’s drug use.
+(For a list of all drug-induced causes including those specifically classified as drug-overdose causes, see Technical Notes.)

 "The age-adjusted death rate for drug-induced causes increased 4.6% for the total population from 21.8 in 2018 to 22.8 in 2019 (Table 10).
 For males in 2019, the age-adjusted death rate for drug-induced causes was 2.1 times the rate for females.
 T0he rate for males increased by 6.1% in 2019 from 2018.